Does Sibanye-Stillwater (SBSW) Pay a Dividend? (2026)

 Yes, but it is cyclical and discretionary.
 For 2025 it declared roughly R1.31 per share, and the trailing yield has been reported in a range around 2% to 3.5% depending on the metal-price cycle and share price.
 Dividends can be cut in weak years.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with SBSW's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with SBSW's investor relations page or your broker before acting on them.